 The Bluest Moon is as endless as she is deep, but has a tendency to mirror and reflect the feelings of others, and holds the key to understanding empathy – our capacity to share feelings.
 Pisces waters reflect and understand our unlived dreams and longings, as expressed through non-verbal communication.
 The Moon in Pisces represents the shedding of tears and feeling intensely sad, along with the feeling of being drained by the energy of others.

 The Moon in Pisces will bring up all sorts of themes along the lines of sacrifice, playing the victim or saviour, and healing.
 Pisces is about the things that feed our souls: poetry, music, creativity, and using their vivid imagination.
-The energy of the fishes is prone to being uninterested in mundane things, material possessions, work and routine.
+The energy of the fishes is prone to be uninterested in mundane things, material possessions, work and routine.
 A Piscean needs to feel inspired, and when they don't have any heart to put into their normal routines an emptiness inside overtakes.

-Pisces needs to feel work has meaning, and a soulless routine brings with it sadness, a sense of the dreary and depressed.
+Pisces needs to feel work has a sense of meaning, and a soulless routine brings with it sadness, a sense of the dreary and depressed.
 A routine that is empty, feels mechanical, or worn is often avoided and lunar Piscean longs to swim in something inspiring, lifting the self out of the mundane and into the world of feeling, visions and dreams.